 To reduce weight (a pair of Fitz Roy’s weighs 3 pounds 15 ounces in size 10.5 US), the sides of the boot are made with a material called Superfabric, which is a heavy-duty cordura with round ceramic bumps on its surface.
 Superfabric provides excellent protection against misplaced crampon strikes which glance off it, instead of puncturing the boot and your foot (Superfabric is also used by mountaineering gaiter manufacturers for the same reason).

-Winter hikers have a lot of options when it comes to choosing cold weather hiking boots, but if you like the way hiking boots fit for three season hiking, then the Fitz Roy might be a good boot for you to try for winter use.
+Winter hikers have a lot of options when it comes to choosing cold weather hiking boots, but if you like the way hiking boots fit for three season hiking, then the Zamberlan Fitz Roy will be good option for winter use.
 It’s quite comfortable for hiking and technical enough than it can be fitted with different traction aids such as microspikes, semi-automatic, and strap-on crampons.
 While not heavily insulated, the heavy-duty fabrics and gore-tex booties do provide adequate cold weather protection provided you wear a wool sock and don’t try to use it for overnight trips.

 - Rockered sole makes walking easy